Chapter 3.42

 2. Evaluation of Proposals.
 All responsive proposals shall be reviewed and evaluated by the City in order to determine which proposer best meets the City’s needs by demonstrating the competence and professional qualifications necessary for the satisfactory performance of the required services, and shall not necessarily be based on the lowest price or bid.
 The criteria by which the City shall evaluate proposals will be set forth in the request for proposals.
 The City reserves the right to reject any and all proposals or waive any irregularities in any proposal or the proposal process; and

 3. Award of Contract.
-The City Council shall award a contract for services with a value equal to, or greater than, Fifty Thousand and no/100ths ($50,000.00) Dollars.
+The City Manager is authorized to award a contract for consultant and professional services with a value equal to, or less than, One Hundred Thousand and no/100ths ($100,000.00) Dollars.
+The City Council shall be the awarding authority for a contract for consultant or professional services with a value greater than One Hundred Thousand and no/100ths ($100,000.00) Dollars.

 B. Exceptions.
 The City Manager or the City Council (as applicable within the monetary limitations of this chapter) may dispense with the formal RFP procedure, in whole or in part, or reject any proposals received as part of any formal RFP procedure, whether the formal RFP procedure has been initiated or not, under the following circumstances: